Delaware.gov logo

 City of New Castle Ecosystem Assessment and Enhancement Project

 The City of New Castle and DNREC have partnered for a study to determine the potential impacts of various sea level rise scenarios on the city’s ecosystems.
 The Ecosystem Assessment and Enhancement Project is based on the recommendations of a previous city/state partnership.
-It will evaluate the
+It will

 Coastal Construction Permits